JohannesHausch/SDI_Documentation/SDI_documentation/Apache.md

 3. The default Master password is "lam".
 Go to LAM Configuration to change the password.

 ## Publish your documentation
-There are multiple methods you can use to publish your html.
-Here are two of those methods:

-### Publish with Git

 Upload your current HTML documentation to the `/var/www` directory.

+There are several ways to do this.
+In our case, we store our documentation on Git, and our server clones it for easy access.
+If you don't want to use git, you can also use `rsync`, see [below](###publish-with-rsync ) for more instructions.

 To make sure that the web server can access the site, you will need to set the appropriate permissions.
 In our case, it's the `sdidoc` directory:
 ```
 chown -R www-data:www-data /var/www/sdidoc
 chmod -R 755 /var/www/sdidoc